On the thermodynamic limit of interacting fermions in the continuum: Introduction

 The purpose of the present work is to apply these methods in the fermionic case, as already briefly suggested in \cite{bh1}.
-Using well-established structural result about the CAR algebra \cite{bratteli1972inductive}, one can easily show that the $n$-particle sectors and the coherence relations in the standard CAR algebra have an analogous structure as in the resolvent algebra.
-Thus, the previous techniques can be used to tackle the fermionic many-body problem directly in a slightly extended CAR algebra, allowing for a continuous dynamics in the $n$-particle sectors and a $C^*$-dynamical system on a dense subalgebra.
+Using well-established structural results about the CAR algebra \cite{bratteli1972inductive}, one can easily show that the $n$-particle sectors and the coherence relations in the standard CAR algebra have an analogous structure as in the resolvent algebra.
+Thus, the previous techniques can be used to tackle the fermionic many-body problem directly in a slightly extended CAR algebra, which is invariant under the dynamics.
+As in the bosonic case, we prove that the dynamics is continuous in the $n$-particle sectors and we show that the dense (with respect to the $n$-particle norms) subalgebra generated by time averages gives rise to a $C^*$-dynamical system.
 Our analysis also includes the case of observables which are not particle number preserving, which, not surprisingly, requires much shorter proofs than in the bosonic resolvent case \cite{bh2}.
-In addition, we show that the current approach provides a potential framework for the construction of KMS states in the strict sense of $C^*$-dynamical systems.